by Tracy Johnson

 Or borrow from Starbucks’ loyalty strategy.
 Instead of playing a game at the same time each day, add a special version of the contest with a bonus offer at a less listened-to time.
-That could leverage a strength and create urgency at a time that needs a boost.
+That could leverage strength and create urgency at a time that needs a boost.

-Pay attention to how brands like Starbucks add urgency to their products through new features and promotion.
+Pay attention to how brands like Starbucks add urgency to their products through new features and promotions.
 There are dozens of limited time only promotions designed to increase visits or encourage sampling of new products.

-Then organize a product marketing meeting to find ways to keep your brand fresh, interesting and urgent.
+Then organize a product marketing meeting to find ways to keep your brand fresh, interesting, and urgent.

-This demands attention, creativity and time.
-What are you doing today that’s new, exciting or fresh?
+This demands attention, creativity, and time.
+What are you doing today that’s new, exciting, or fresh?